ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

    independent.
 10. The inspector should stop publishing the data to a client, if the client appears to be idle/crashed.

+**Important** :information_source:
+In case a stream inspection is slower than the pipeline being inspected, it's possible that some records will be dropped from the inspector.
+This is discussed more in the section "Blocking vs. non-blocking" below.

 ## Implementation
 Here we discuss two aspects of the implementation: internals (i.e. how to actually get the records from the inspectable pipeline components) and the API (i.e. how to deliver the inspected records to a client while providing a good user experience).

+### Blocking vs. non-blocking
+It's possible that a stream inspector won't be able to catch up with a pipeline, e.g. in the case of high velocity sources.

+To handle this, we have two options:
+#### Option 1: Make the stream inspector blocking
+In this option, the stream inspector would slow down the pipeline until it catches up.
+The goal is make sure all records are inspected.

+**Advantages**
+1. Having complete data when troubleshooting.
+2. This would make it possible to inject messages into a pipeline in the future.

+**Disadvantages**
+1. Pipeline performance is affected.
+2. The implementation becomes more complex.

+#### Option 2: Make the stream inspector non-blocking
+In this option, the stream inspector would not slow the pipeline.
+Some records from the pipeline won't be shown in the stream inspector at all due to this.

+**Advantages**
+1. Pipeline performance is not affected.
+2. Simpler implementation.

+**Disadvantages**
+1. Not having complete data when troubleshooting.

+#### Chosen option
+The chosen option is a non-blocking stream inspector for following reasons:

+A blocking stream inspector would fall apart if we inspect a stream that's processing 10s of thousands of messages a second.

+Also, the concept of "stream surgery" (inserting messages into a pipeline or modifying existing ones) may feel intuitively valuable, in practice it might not be due to volume of messages.

+The pattern we're working towards is one where we enable the user to easily discover the cause of a breakage (e.g. bad data or bad transform) and allow them to easily write a processor that corrects the issue and re-introduces the data back into the stream.

 ### Push based vs. pull based
 Implementations will generally use one of two approaches: pull based and push based.